Code-Institute-Submissions/ms1_overuse_injuries/README.md

   <img src="assets/readme_img/injuries_ss.jpg" width="300">

   * Top of the page has the links to common injuries categorised by different parts of the body which are listed below within the page.
-Each link has a associated image beside it for more visual approach.
+Each link has an associated image beside it for more visual approach.

   * Links are identical to the ones in the index page except they have the shorter height to give more space to the paragraphs below.